Media Relations FAQ

-If I have a news item that I think would be worthy of a media advisory or news release, how soon should I get to to the Media Relations Coordinator?
+I have a news item that I think would be worthy of media outreach.
+When should I contact University Communications?

-If I have expertise in a certain subject matter and would like to make myself available to media, how to I go about contacting the right person?
+I have expertise in a certain subject matter and would like to make myself available to media.
+What should I do to make that happen?

 What do I do if a reporter calls my office or leaves a message?

 University Communications' Media Interview Guide walks you through next steps and important considerations.

 University Communications staff will sit down with you to share best practices, identify key messages, and conduct a practice interview.
 More rigorous training is available for sensitive topics that pose reputational risk.
 Email email@example.com to request training.